unibo-fc-internships/docker-volumes-plugin/docs/for_developers.rst

 - PLUGIN_TAG: The tag of the plugin

 .. note::
-    Plugin will be publish on dockerhub with the name ``PLUGIN_NAME``, make sure you're allowed to publish it (mandatory for tests).
+    Plugin will be published on dockerhub with the name ``PLUGIN_NAME``, make sure you're allowed to publish it (mandatory for tests).

 3. Connect to dockerhub: